Proboscis extension reflex: How the PER learning paradigm works

 There are two steps in a PER experiment.
-The first step trains the individual to associate a conditioned stimulus (CS), such as an odor with an unconditioned stimulus (US) such as a sugar.
+The first step trains the individual to associate a conditioned stimulus (CS), such as an odor with an unconditioned stimulus (US) such as sugar.
 For example, the bee is presented with an odor (CS) and an application of the sugar (US) solution to its antennae, upon which she reflexively extends her proboscis.
 In some variations, the bee is immediately fed with sugar at this point; this constitutes an operant reinforcement which would tend to establish the odor as a discriminative stimulus.
-After some number of pairings of the CS and US, the second step in the PER paradigm tests whether or not the association has been learned.
+After some number of pairings of the CS and US, the second step in the PER paradigm tests whether the association has been learned.
 The odor (CS) is presented to the bee in the absence of the sugar solution (US), and the association is confirmed if the bee extends her proboscis to this CS alone.

 In honeybees

 The PER paradigm has been successfully used to investigate olfactory learning in honeybees.
 It was first introduced by Kimihisa Takeda in 1961.
 Experiments by Bitterman used first-order classical conditioning to associate an odor with a sugar reward.
 Individual bees were placed in a tube with their head sticking out.
 Then a stream of odorant blown towards the bee's head was immediately followed by touching the antenna with a sugar droplet.
 After only three such trials, the odor alone caused the bee to extend its proboscis approximately 90% of the time.
 Bees also showed second-order conditioning, learning to associate a second odor with the original odor.
 The PER paradigm has also been used in honeybees to study motion learning, thermal learning, color learning, habituation, and reversal learning.
 Abramson et al 2004 use this technique to investigate their sensation of and response to tebufenozide and diflubenzuron.